 A century of government bias against the private rented sector has prevented us from doing more to help those who need housing.

-Housing is devolved to the Scottish Government and it is sad to report that despite having campaigned for decades for the cause of the private rented sector the Scottish Government has failed to grasp the opportunities to work effectively with the private rented sector that lie before it.
+Housing is devolved to the Scottish Government and it is sad to report that despite having campaigned for decades for the cause of the private rented sector the Scottish Government, of a mixture of political persuasions, has failed to grasp the opportunities to work effectively with the private rented sector.

 It is sad to report that, to date, the Scottish Government has failed to grasp that opportunity too.
 Another wasted opportunity.